-The biggest problem the introduced grey squirrel.
+Their biggest problem is the introduced grey squirrel.
 These animals were brought over from North America in the late 19th and early 20th century by people who thought they would make an attractive addition to our parks.
 Unfortunately grey squirrels survive well, out-competing the smaller, more specialised red squirrel across much of its range.
 Once found across Britain, red squirrels have been lost from most of England and Wales.
 Scotland has the largest proportion, with an estimated 121,000 of the 160,000 British population living in our woodlands, parks and gardens.

 What are we doing?

 Red squirrels were one of the first species identified as needing urgent action and a Species Action Plan was published under the Biodiversity Action Plan in 1995.
-In 2007, we included it on the Species Action Framework which provided a variety of practical actions to help the species survive.
+In 2007, we included it on the Species Action Framework (SAF) which provided a variety of practical actions to help the species survive.

-Last updated on Thursday 22nd August 2013 at 14:38 PM.
+Last updated on Thursday 12th June 2014 at 11:01 AM.
 Click here to comment on this page